Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 - Light Rain Jacket: Even during the dry season you can have a rain-shower-in the Rainforests like Kibale Forest and Bwindi Impenetrable Forest, the Rwenzori Mountains of the Moon foothills – Volcano Climbing.
 In Rwanda a rain-jacket is recommended in Nyungwe Forest and Volcanoes National Park for hikes and trekking.

-- Light Sweater: In Bwindi Impenetrable Forest it will come in handy in the evening and early morning.
+- Sweater: In Bwindi Impenetrable Forest, Volcanoes National Park it will come in handy in the evening and early morning.

-- One better dress or Slacks and shirt: If you are staying one or two nights in Kampala and when going out there for dinner, wear something nice that is not part of your safari attire – you get a lot more respect from Africans, who in the city at least like to dress “smart.”
+- One better dress or Slacks and shirt: If you are staying one or two nights in Kampala or Kigali and when going out there for dinner, wear something nice that is not part of your safari attire – you get a lot more respect from Africans when you wear something celebratory and not a T-Shirt and Shorts.
+Ugandans and Rwandans in Kigali, Kampala, Entebbe like to dress “smart.”

 Leave the color white at homes when it comes to shoes, except if you are going to wear them in Kampala.
 White sneakers, shoes simply show the red clay dust of Africa and cleaning them becomes quite the chore.